emrp/emrp2018_Moers_Trashbins/technology_review.md

 A ToF sensor is a sensor that:

-emits a signal (from a light source) to the object
+- Emits a signal (from a light source) to the object
-receives the reflected signal (e.g. with a photodiode), then
+- Receives the reflected signal (e.g. with a photodiode), then
 measures either the time difference or phase shift in between to determine the distance between the sensor itself and the object.

 The VL53L0X Time-of-Flight sensor is used in this application.
 This sensor utilizes a Vertical Cavity Surface-Emitting Laser (VCSEL) for emitting signals.
 Compared to ToF sensors that use ultrasonic waves to emit signals, VCSEL-based ToF sensors have a smaller maximum range of measurement.
 VCSEL-based ToF sensors, however, hold many advantages over ultrasonic ToF sensors: